JGonnermann/JGonnermann.github.io/content/publications/gonnermannmuller-2025-chi/index.md

 highlight: false

 # Featured image
-# image:
+image:
-#  caption: 'Systematic literature review on AR learning design and cognitive load'
+caption: 'Lets Be Realistic: AI-Recommender Use in a Complex Management Setting'
-#  focal_point: ''
+focal_point: ''
-#  preview_only: false
+preview_only: false

 # Associated Projects (optional).
 projects: []